 SuitabilityTable

 The SuitabilityTable defines the suitability value for each forest type across multiple times since disturbance.
 The first line provides the time since disturbance (TSD) class values, which represent the maximum TSD for each TSD class.
-Time since disturbance is only tracked for disturbed cells where the disturbance equates to a >0 value in the FireSeverityTable or HarvestPrescriptionTable.
+Time since disturbance is only tracked for disturbed cells where the disturbance equates to a >0 value in the DisturbanceTable.
 There must be at least one TSD class provided, and there is no limit on how many TSD classes can be used, although classes must be integer values.

 The remaining lines in the table define the suitability values for each TSD and forest type combination by listing the TSD and a suitability value for each forest type (i.e., the forest type that was disturbed).
 The number of suitability values in each row must match the number of TSD classes.
 Times since disturbance that exceed the highest value listed in the SuitabilityTable are assumed to have a value of 0 for all forest types.
 Suitability values in the table must be integer values but have no other restrictions.
 The selected suitability value from the SuitabilityTable is multiplied by the SuitabilityWeight of the disturbance that initialized the time since disturbance.